CrystalBlueWings/WP_1DV610_L2/README.md

     const solver = new SudokuSolver(unfinishedGrid)
     solver.solveGrid()
     console.log(solver.grid.sudokuGrid)

 ## Test Reports

 All tests for the module were run using Jest and verified as passing.
 See [`testreport.md`](testreport.md) for detailed results.

-Some of the test suits (for classes `sudokuGrid`, `hintGenerator`, and `sudokuSolver`) use both static grids and dynamically generated grids for testing.
-The advantages of testing with both static and dynamic grids are:
+Tests involve both static grids and dynamically generated grids for comprehensive coverage:

-- Static Grid: Allows for predictable and repeatable tests, where you know the expected outcomes.
+- Static Grid: Predictable and repeatable tests with known expected outcomes.

-- Dynamic Grid: Tests the methods under varying conditions, which can reveal issues not apparent with static data.
+- Dynamic Grid: Varying conditions to reveal potential issues not apparent with static data.

 ## Bugs / Issues

-Testing of the `SudokuGenerator` class previously led to an infinity loop of generated code.
-The issue is solved in this version of the project.
+All known bugs, including previous infinite loop issues in the `SudokuGenerator`, have been resolved.

 ## Version